akka/akka/akka-docs/rst/scala/dispatchers.rst

   ``akka.actor.ActorSystem.Settings`` and ``com.typesafe.config.Config``
   arguments, as this constructor is invoked reflectively to construct your mailbox type.
-The config passed in as second argument is that section from the configuration which describes the dispatcher using this mailbox type; the mailbox type will be instantiated once for each dispatcher using it.
+The config passed in as second argument is that section from the configuration which describes the dispatcher or mailbox setting using this mailbox type; the mailbox type will be instantiated once for each dispatcher or mailbox setting using it.

 Special Semantics of ``system.actorOf``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^